tgirke/GEN242-2021/content/en/about/introduction.md

 create and maintain an environment in which everyone can learn and thrive in ways inclusive of their diverse backgrounds and identities.
-All teaching material, activities, virtual or face-to-face interactions related to this course are expected to be a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race,
+All teaching material, activities, virtual or face-to-face interactions related to this course are intended to provide a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race,